 The ASCLD Bylaws govern the operation and function of the organization.
 Revisions to the bylaws are brought to the membership via the ASCLD Board of Directors and require a vote by the membership.
 ASCLD's current bylaws can be found below.

 Code of Ethics

-A Code of Ethics is an important document for public service employees like forensic science practitioners, who are tasked with job functions that can help prove innocence or guilt.
+A Code of Ethics is an important document for public service employees who are tasked with job functions that can help prove innocence or guilt.
 These responsibilities demand the highest levels of public confidence.
-ASCLD’s Code of Ethics can be found below.
+ASCLD's Code of Ethics can be found below.

-The ASCLD Board of Directors develops and publishes two-year strategic plans for the organization.
-These plans include a two-year NOPA (National Outreach Priorities & Agenda) which describe the Board’s positions on a variety of forensic management and organization topics.
+The ASCLD Board develops two-year strategic plans for the organization.
+These plans include a two-year NOPA (National Outreach Priorities & Agenda) which describe the Board's positions on a variety of forensic management and organization topics.